Move Fast and Do It Right

-When I first heard this statement I thought it made sense.
-You know, you make something as fast as you can, release it for your users to use and fix what’s broken in the next iteration.
-For something like a minimum viable product (MVP) this sounds pretty good; reach your users faster, validate your ideas and iterate to make it better.
+When I first heard it, I thought it made sense.
+You make a product fast, release it for your users to use, and fix issues in the next iteration.
+For something like a minimum viable product, MVP, this sounds pretty good; reach your users faster, validate your ideas and iterate to make it better.

 You have this amazing idea.
-You spend the time and money building this product, marketing it, building excitement for the launch date.
-Launch day comes and it’s in the hands of your users.
-They use your MVP and it just doesn’t work.
-It’s riddled with bugs.
+You spend the time and money building this product, marketing it, building excitement for the launch.
+Launch day comes, users use it, and it doesn’t work.
+It’s full of bugs.

 What kind of impression does that leave?

 Don’t forget, you are competing with other companies.